-Carmichael Clan Crest: An armed hand holding a
+Carmichael Clan Crest: An armed hand holding a broken spear.

 Carmichael Motto: Tout Jour Prest (Always Ready).

 The surname originates from a Barony found in Lanarkshire, territory granted to the Douglas Family by Robert the Bruce in 1321.
 Prior to this, c.1221, Robert de Carmitely had right of Lordship in the land of Cleghorn, and Willian de Creimechel witnessed a charter in 1225.
 Between 1374 and 1384, Sir John de Carmychell held a charter for the lands of Carmychell from William, Earl of Douglas.
 The Barony of Carmichael was confirmed on the head of the family in 1414.